How Ownership Shifts, New Incentives, and Social Work Could Fuel Systemic Change for Our Economy.

 Why is it that net worth of White families is 10 times greater than Black families?
 Why, after stealing their land, have we forced Native Americans into the highest poverty and unemployment rates, and lowest educational attainment of any minority group?
 Why since the 1970s has the top 5% experienced the greatest growth in income of any class?
 Why does economic status have to be a risk factor for one’s health, as we see COVID-19 disproportionately hurting our impoverished Black and Latino communities?
 Why do people with disabilities experience higher rates of poverty, unemployment, food insecurity, and being underbanked compared to adults without disabilities?
 And why are there more than 23 million self-storage units in the U.S. for extra junk, while over 10 million people are in need of housing assistance and over 550,000 are homeless?
 Does our economy choose to house junk over people?

-As social workers, we know that economic status largely determines one’s access to resources, like well-paying jobs, nutrition, education, health care, and social capital.
+As social workers who conducted a recent cash advance apps 2021, we know that economic status largely determines one’s access to resources, like well-paying jobs, nutrition, education, health care, and social capital.
 What’s particularly tragic is how our economy’s inequalities hurt children.
 Poverty causes toxic stress and has been shown to significantly impact a child’s emotional regulation and neural functioning through adulthood, in addition to putting them at an increased risk of having ACEs (adverse childhood experiences).
 ACEs predispose children to mental health issues, learning disabilities, substance abuse, trauma, and chronic illnesses, which in turn are often compounded generationally.

 Another example of how our economy lacks humanity is mass incarceration.
 The U.S. considers itself a leader in human justice, yet we imprison more people than any country in the world in total population and per capita (over 2.1 million people incarcerated, a rate of 655 per 100,000).
 Our economy is instrumental in this injustice because we as a nation have chosen to criminalize poverty.
 The 13th Amendment was supposed to abolish slavery, but instead it just replaced slavery with incarceration and the convict leasing system, fuelled by racism, economic interests, and Black Codes that criminalized Black men for being poor or unemployed.